dcale/Simple-Object-Storage/README.md

         });

-//if you wish to do the same thing syncronously (blocking) you can use the blockin api, in case of error an UuidObjectStorageException will be thrown:
+//if you wish to do the same thing syncronously (blocking) you can use the blockin api,
+//in case of error an UuidObjectStorageException will be thrown:
 TestModel model = new TestModel("my name","my description");
 UuidObjectStorage.getInstance().addEntry(model, TestModel.class);
 UuidObjectStorage.getInstance().commit();